Property Damage (Hurricane or Other Calamity) Information & Resources

 Pinellas County Hurricane Home Repair Program

 The Hurricane Home Repair Program helps homeowners impacted by Hurricane Helene or Milton pay for storm repairs not covered by insurance or FEMA.
-Eligible residents may receive up to $30,000 in grant funding for eligible repairs.
+Eligible residents may receive grant funding for eligible repairs.
 Funding is provided by the Florida State Housing Initiatives Partnership Program (SHIP) and Pinellas County.
-Click here for more information.
+The program area excludes the cities of St. Petersburg, Clearwater, and Largo, which have SHIP funds for other affordable housing relief programs.
+Click on your municipality's disaster assistance below for more information.

 November 14, 2024, Public Education Session - After the Storm Answers: